Visit our COVID-19 homepage for additional topics.

 Families in need of additional resources in their community can connect with Michigan 2-1-1, a one-stop connection to local agencies and resources.

 Districts can provide 2 free meals per day to all children up to age 18 and students ages 18-26 with an active IEP.
-Some schools are offering pick-up meals, some are sending food out on bus routes, some are using their summertime food service locations.
-Check your school’s website to find out what’s available.
 Families of students who received free/reduced lunch at school will receive additional food assistance via an Electronic Benefits Transaction (EBT) card.

 Families need internet services for work, healthcare, and school.

-Emergency Broadband Benefit is a government program to help families and households afford internet service during the COVID-19 pandemic.
-This new benefit provides a discount of up to $50 per month towards broadband service for eligible households and up to $75 per month for households on qualifying Tribal lands.
+Affordable Connectivity Program (formerly Emergency Broadband Benefit) is a government program to help families and households afford internet service during the COVID-19 pandemic.
+This benefit provides a credit towards broadband service for eligible households.
 Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet.

-Several service providers are offering faster speed and free/reduced-cost service.
+Several service providers might also offer faster speed and free/reduced-cost service.
 If you have a regional internet provider in your area that’s not listed, call and ask if they are offering any help for families/students to access the internet.